 Schedule a classroom visit . . .

-An annual $10 fee per teacher includes all materials, with an additional $10 fee for the Chick Embryology program or Go Plants grow kit.
+An annual $20 fee per teacher includes all materials, with an additional $10 fee for the Chick Embryology program kit.
 For more information on scheduling a program or obtaining a curriculum guide, contact Adrienne Anderson at 740-670-5315 or email her at: anderson.1410@osu.edu

 4-H School Enrichment Programs:

-• Science Sleuths: Students learn about observations and inferences through hands-on science inquiry.
-A "Cookie Quest" helps them discover the importance of accurate observations, and on day two a partner activity and making flubber guides students through following directions.
+- Science Sleuths: Students learn about observations and inferences through hands-on science inquiry.
+A "Cookie Quest" helps them discover the importance of accurate observations, and a partner activity and making flubber guides students through following directions.
 Recommended for grade 4.

 4-H School Enrichment Classroom Kits:

-The fee for the following kits is an additional $10 (along with annual 4-H School Enrichment fee of $10) for up to two kits per school year and may be kept for one month.
+The fee for the following kits is an additional $10 (along with annual 4-H School Enrichment fee of $20) may be kept for one month.

-• Chick Embryology: Learn all about life cycles when your class hatches chicks.
+- Chick Embryology: Learn all about life cycles when your class hatches chicks.
 Kit includes incubator, warmer, books, posters and activities.
-Available March, April and May.
+Available April/May.